Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Matrix Optimization with Low-Rank Orthogonalization

 where $\iota_K$ is uniformly drawn from $\{0,\ldots,K-1\}$. \end{theorem}

-\begin{remark} From Theorem \ref{thm:s-muon-k}, one can observe that Algorithm \ref{alg:sp} achieves an iteration complexity of $\widetilde{\mathcal{O}}(\epsilon^{-(3\alpha-2)/(\alpha-1)})$ for finding an $\epsilon$-SNSP of problem \eqref{ucpb}, which matches the optimal dependence on $\epsilon$ in the complexity results for vector-variate stochastic first-order methods under heavy-tailed noise (see, e.g., \cite{he2025complexity,zhang2020adaptive}).
-To the best of our knowledge, our result is the first to show that the Muon-type algorithm can achieve an iteration complexity with optimal dependence on $\epsilon$ when applied to matrix-variate optimization under heavy-tailed noise. \end{remark}
+\begin{remark} From Theorem \ref{thm:s-muon-k}, one can observe that Algorithm \ref{alg:sp} achieves an iteration complexity of $\widetilde{\mathcal{O}}(\epsilon^{-(3\alpha-2)/(\alpha-1)})$ for finding an $\epsilon$-SNSP of problem \eqref{ucpb}, which matches the optimal dependence on $\epsilon$ in the complexity results for vector-variate stochastic first-order methods under heavy-tailed noise (see, e.g., \citep{he2025complexity,zhang2020adaptive}).
+To the best of our knowledge, our result is the first to show that the inexact Muon-type algorithms can achieve an iteration complexity with optimal dependence on $\epsilon$ when applied to matrix-variate optimization under heavy-tailed noise. \end{remark}

-\section{Numerical experiments}
+\section{Numerical Experiments}

 In this section, we present numerical experiments to evaluate the performance of low-rank Muon (Algorithm~\ref{alg:sp}) and compare our method with vanilla Muon, AdamW, and SGD.
-The experiments are conducted on a synthetic matrix regression problem (Section~\ref{subsec:num-mr}) and foundation model pretraining with GPT-2 (Section~\ref{subsec:num-gp}) and LLaMA (Section~\ref{subsec:num-lp}).
+The experiments are conducted on GPT-2 pretraining (Section~\ref{subsec:num-gp}) and LLaMA pretraining (Section~\ref{subsec:num-lp}).
 All experiments are executed on a server with two NVIDIA A100 GPUs (80 GB).
+The code to implement the proposed algorithm on these numerical examples is available at \url{https://github.com/dengzhanwang/Low-rank-Muon}.